wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getmempooltxcount.md

 ---
-title: ont:getmempooltxcount \[POST\]
+title: getmempooltxcount - Ontology
-description: Fetch the number of transactions in the node memory pool.
+description: Example code for the getmempooltxcount json-rpc method. Сomplete guide on how to use getmempooltxcount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters